xtuml/mc/wasl/parser/README.md

 ### Rules

-When parsing a single ASL file, you must specify the walker rule you want to parse with.
+When parsing a single WASL file, you must specify the walker rule you want to parse with.

 The available rules are: